Freedom of religion in Saudi Arabia: Restrictions on religious freedom

 Saudi Arabia prohibits public non-Muslim religious activities.
 Non-Muslim worshipers risk arrest, imprisonment, lashing, deportation, and sometimes torture for engaging in overt religious activity that attracts official attention.
 In July 2012 the Bodu Bala Sena, an extremist Buddhist organization based in Sri Lanka, reported that Premanath Pereralage Thungasiri, a Sri Lankan Buddhist employed in Saudi Arabia, had been arrested for worshiping the Buddha in his employer's home, and that plans were being made to behead him.
 The Sri Lankan Embassy has rejected these reports.
 In the past, Sri Lankan officials have also rejected reports regarding labor conditions issued by New York-based Human Rights Watch.

 The government has stated publicly, including before the U.N.
 Committee on Human Rights in Geneva, that its policy is to protect the right of non-Muslims to worship privately.
 However, non-Muslim organizations have claimed that there are no explicit guidelines for distinguishing between public and private worship, such as the number of persons permitted to attend and the types of locations that are acceptable.
 Such lack of clarity, as well as instances of arbitrary enforcement by the authorities, obliges most non-Muslims to worship in such a manner as to avoid discovery.
 Those detained for non-Muslim worship almost always are deported by authorities after sometimes lengthy periods of arrest during investigation.
 In some cases, they also are sentenced to receive lashes prior to deportation.

-The government does not permit non-Muslim clergy to enter the country for the purpose of conducting religious services, although some come under other auspices and perform religious functions in secret.
-Such restrictions make it very difficult for most non-Muslims to maintain contact with clergymen and attend services.
-Catholics and Orthodox Christians, who require a priest on a regular basis to receive the sacraments required by their faith, particularly are affected.
+In 2022, there were no religious-worker visas, but non-Muslim clergy were able to enter the country to work in their communities.
+They were also able to bring in religious items, including books.

 Proselytizing by non-Muslims, including the distribution of non-Muslim religious materials such as Bibles, is illegal.
 Muslims or non-Muslims wearing religious symbols of any kind in public risk confrontation with the Mutawwa'in.
-Under the auspices of the Ministry of Islamic Affairs, approximately 50 "Call and Guidance" centers employing approximately 500 persons work to convert foreigners to Islam.
+In 2001, the Ministry of Islamic Affairs ran approximately 50 "Call and Guidance" centers employing approximately 500 persons work to convert foreigners to Islam.
 Some non-Muslim foreigners convert to Islam during their stay in the country.
 The press often carries articles about such conversions, including testimonials.
 The press as well as government officials publicized the conversion of the Italian Ambassador to Saudi Arabia, Torquato Cardilli, in late 2001.